-- 1. Historic porches, especially on the front and side facades, should be preserved in place.
-The removal of historic porches is inappropriate. - 2.
-Decorative details that help to define an historic porch should be preserved.
-These include balusters, balustrades, columns, and brackets.
-The State Historic Building Code allows balustrades and railings that do not meet current building code heights to remain if they do not pose a safety hazard. - 3.
-If elements of the porch, such as decorative brackets or columns, must be replaced, replacement materials should exactly match the originals in design, profile and materials. - 4.
-If porch elements are damaged, they should be repaired in place wherever possible, instead of being removed and replaced.

-- 5. When original details have been lost and must be replaced, designs should be based on historic photographic evidence.
+- 1. Preserve historic porches in place, especially on street-visible façades, and maintain their use as an outdoor living space. - 2.
+Preserve decorative details that help to define an historic porch.
+These may include balusters, balustrades, columns, and brackets.
+The State Historic Building Code allows balustrades and railings that do not meet current building code. - 3.
+If porch elements are damaged, they should be repaired in place wherever possible, instead of being removed and/or replaced. - 4.
+If elements of the porch, such as decorative brackets or columns, must be replaced, replacement materials should exactly match the originals in design and materials. - 5.
+When original details have been lost and must be replaced, designs should be based on historic photographic evidence.
 If no such evidence exists, the design of replacement details should be based on a combination of physical evidence (indications in the structure of the house itself) and evidence of similar elements on houses of the same architectural style in the neighborhood. - 6.
 Additional porch elements should not be added if they did not exist historically.
-For instance, classical columns or balustraudes on a Spanish Colonial porch, patio or balcony would be inappropriate. - 7.
-The addition of a porch which would not have existed on a house historically, such as an elaborate, highly detailed porch to the rear of an historic structure, is strongly discouraged. - 8.
-Enclosure of part or all of an historic porch is inappropriate, especially when located on the primary facade or visible from the public right of way. - 9.
-Enclosure of a porch at the side or rear of the house, for instance a sleeping porch, may be appropriate if the porch form is preserved and the porch openings are fitted with windows in a manner that they can be removed in the future without damage to the original structure. - 10.
-Alterations for handicapped access should be done at a side or rear entrance whenever feasible, and should be designed and built in the least intrusive manner possible.
-Such alteration should be reversable. - 11.
-Addition of a handrail on the front steps of a house for safety or handicapped access reasons may be appropriate, if the handrail is compatible in scale, material and detail with the design of the structure. - 12.
-If a new garden wall is to be constructed effort should be made to ensure that it is similarly configured to original walls with respect to height, materials, spacing of openings etc. - 13.
-Arcades, gates and other such openings should always be kept as open voids.
-Appropriate gates on Spanish Colonial houses are typically wrought iron or to a lesser extent wood, and allow for a high degree of transparency.
-Styles such as Colonial or Monterey will typically use wood gate elements.
+For instance, the addition of decorative "gingerbread" brackets to a Craftsman-style porch or tiling porch floors which were not originally tiled is inappropriate. - 7.
+In many instances, historic porches did not include balustrades, and these should not be added unless there is evidence that a balustrade existed on a porch historically. - 8.
+The addition of a porch that would not have existed on a house historically, such as an elaborate, highly detailed porch to the rear of an historic structure, is strongly discouraged. - 9.
+Enclosure of part or all of an historic porch or balcony is inappropriate on a street visible façade.
+Enclosing a porch or balcony with security bars is inappropriate. - 10.
+Enclosure of a porch at the side or rear of the house, for instance a sleeping porch, may be appropriate if the porch form is preserved and the porch openings are fitted with windows using reversible construction techniques. - 11.
+Alterations for handicapped access should be done at a side or rear entrance whenever feasible, and should be designed and built in the least intrusive manner possible using reversible construction techniques. - 12.
+Addition of a handrail on the front steps of a house for safety or handicapped access reasons may be appropriate, if the handrail is very simple in design.